yihui/yihui.org/content/animation/_index.md

 show_title: true
 ---

 This is an R package to create and export animations to a variety of formats (HTML/JS, GIF, Video, PDF), and it also serves as a gallery of animations related to statistics and computing.
+A detailed introduction can be found in the this paper:^[Please note that it was written in 2011, and some functions may have been renamed or changed.
+This website contains more up-to-date information.]

+- Yihui Xie (2013). _animation: An R Package for Creating Animations and Demonstrating Statistical Methods._ Journal of Statistical Software, 53(**1**), 1-27.
+URL http://www.jstatsoft.org/v53/i01/.

 ![The Gradient Descent Algorithm](https://assets.yihui.name/figures/animation/example/grad-desc/demo-a-.gif)